-4.3.3.2 ASP Down
+4.3.3.2.
+ASP Down Procedures

-The ASP will send an ASP Down to an SG when the ASP is to be removed from the list of ASPs in all Application Servers that it is a member and no longer receive any IUA traffic or management messages.
+The ASP will send an ASP Down message to an SG when the ASP wishes to be removed from the list of ASPs in all Application Servers that it is a member and no longer receive any IUA QPTM or ASPTM messages.
+This action MAY be initiated at the ASP by an M-ASP_DOWN request primitive from Layer Management or MAY be initiated automatically by an IUA management function.